amogh9792/newest_project/README.md

 - Data Preprocessing and Cleaning
 - Machine Learning Model Development
 - Model Evaluation and Performance Metrics
-- Deployment on AWS Lambda and S3
+- Deployment on AWS EC2
 - CI/CD with GitHub Actions

 Feel free to explore the project repository for detailed code implementation and instructions on running the Telco Customer Churn Prediction solution! #DataScience #MachineLearning #CustomerChurnPrediction #AWS #GitHubActions